-Person 2: I’ve got a lot of support through words, like ”you can do it”.
+Person 2: I’ve got a lot of support through words, like ” You can do it”.
 What helps me the most and gives me extra support, is when the spotter doesn’t stress and lets me work on my skill as long as I need to.

-Person 3: Since my latest block was a while ago, there wasn’t a lot of people who knew much about mental blocks.
+Person 3: Since my latest block was a while ago, there weren’t a lot of people who knew much about mental blocks.
 They tried talking to me and wanted to help me but closer to comp season it felt harder with all the pressure.
 For me, I had to work on it with myself a lot.
 I got help and support from my coaches and teammates but only I could get it out of my head.

 Person 4: I would say that I got much help from both my coaches and my mom.
 She literally brought me to practices and really wanted me to get over my mental block.
 What helped me the most was not being stressed.
 I personally feel like the stress of being forced just makes it worse.

-Person 5: Both my coaches and teammates helped me a lot by letting me do it in my way and take my time.
+Person 5: Both my coaches and teammates helped me a lot by letting me do it my way and take my time.

 What are your experiences with mental blocks?
 What helped you?
 How can we reduce the risk of getting one?
 Share!